nimapdevyash/internship_work/JavaScript/eventloop.md

 ## KEY NOTES
 - process.nextTick() and promises are executed in current phase just after the current operation completes.
 - microtasks queue executes the tasks as soon as they are enqued into it (after the completion of current operation offcourse..)
+- since chrome browser v8 engine uses libevent eventloop library and node uses libuv eventloop library there are two distinct eventloops, though now they share quite the same behavior but before node version 11 there were differences like execution of promises and process.nextTick() .

 ## phases of eventloop
 - |-> timers phase (setTimeout and setInterval are executed here)